caracatrepa/caracatrepa.github.io/docs/week1/what-would-it-take.md

 problem that will make us late for dinner - so when we see a red wall of taillights in front of us, we become stressed-out.
-A pair of sneakers strewn in the doorway aren't just discarded shoes; they're anannoying obstacle.
-So when we trip over them, we (by which I mean your average non-meditating Catherine) get irritated with our husbands.
+A pair of sneakers strewn in the doorway aren't just discarded shoes; they're an annoying obstacle.
+So when we trip over them, we
+(by which I mean your average non-meditating Catherine) get irritated with our husbands.
 In other words, we don't just experience, we evaluate - and